FDumarey/MSX/README.md

 ## MyApps folder
 I'm really in love with the "new" MSX-BASIC compiler MSXBAS2ROM.
 See the Wiki for more information.
 In this folder, you will find some of my early succesfull tests with this compiler ;-)

+## Fusion-v.1.2 pdf
+For those of you who bought the book Fusion-C version 1.1 on amazon.nl.
+I made a version 1.2 delta, so you can print the pages and add them to your book.